The best gold coins to invest in today

 - 1/10-ounce

-Over 50 years of global trading have made it one of the most recognizable bullion coins.
+Over 50 years of global trading have made it popular with gold investors worldwide.

 The Royal Mint introduced the Gold Britannia in 1987.
-In 2013, the mint upgraded it to .9999 fine gold, putting it among the world’s purest bullion coins.
+In 2013, the mint upgraded it to .9999 fine gold, putting this gold coinc among the world’s purest bullion coins.

 - 1-ounce